openstack/tempest/doc/source/supported_version.rst

 Supported OpenStack Releases and Python Versions
 ================================================

-This Document list the officially supported OpenStack releases and python versions by Tempest.
+This document lists the officially supported OpenStack releases and python versions by Tempest.

 Compatible OpenStack Releases